gojilabs/development/3rd_parties/nylas.md

 ### Connecting user calendar

-To connect user calendar the app uses OAuth authentication and passes control to Nylas service (so called hosted authentication).
-The first step to connect is to redirect the user to the special URL:
+To connect a user calendar, the application uses OAuth authentication and passes control to the Nylas service (called [hosted authentication](https://developer.nylas.com/docs/the-basics/authentication/hosted-authentication/)).
+The first step to connect is to redirect the user to a special URL:

 ```ruby
 redirect_uri = url_for(